 What Are the Real Conversion Rates at Each Stage?

 Most hiring teams guess at their funnel metrics.
-The actual benchmarks, drawn from millions of real applications, tell a more sobering story.
-According to CareerPlug's 2025 Recruiting Metrics Report (analyzing 10 million+ applications across 60,000 businesses), here's what the average funnel looks like:
+Understanding recruitment funnel conversion rates at each stage is how you pinpoint exactly where your process breaks down.
+These hiring funnel ratios and benchmarks, drawn from millions of real applications, tell a more sobering story.
+According to CareerPlug’s 2025 Recruiting Metrics Report (analyzing 10 million+ applications across 60,000 businesses), here’s what the average funnel looks like:

 • Click-to-apply rate: 6% of people who see a job posting actually apply